Office of VA/DoD Health Affairs

 - Coordinates VA/DoD Health Executive Committee (HEC) activities and supports the flow of information to the VA/DoD Joint Executive Committee (JEC).

-- Coordinates HEC efforts with the seven Business Lines (BLs), 25+ Work Groups (WGs), DoD/VA Centers of Excellence (CoEs), and the James A. Lovell Federal Health Care Center (JALFHCC) Advisory Board to improve mutual processes, eliminate redundancies, and streamline joint efforts between the Military Health System (MHS) and VHA.
+- Coordinates HEC efforts with the three Business Lines (BLs), 20+ Work Groups (WGs)/Integrated Product Teams (IPTs), and the James A. Lovell Federal Health Care Center (JALFHCC) Advisory Board to improve mutual processes, eliminate redundancies, and streamline joint efforts between the MHS and VHA.

-- Provides HEC input to the VA/DoD Joint Strategic Plan (JSP), JEC Annual Report and JEC Annual Guidance; monitors all JEC priority initiatives until completion.
+- Provides HEC input to the VA/DoD JEC Joint Strategic Plan (JSP), VA/DoD Joint Operating Plan (JOP), and the Annual Joint Report to Congress; monitors all HEC and JEC initiatives until completion.

-- Collaborates with senior medical leadership within the National Guard, United States Marine Corps (USMC) Reserve, and Army Reserves to educate them on VHA programs, build and maintain professional relationships, and serve as a problem-solving resource when issues arise.
+- Collaborates with senior medical leadership within the Reserves and National Guard to educate them on VHA programs, build and maintain professional relationships, and serve as a problem-solving resource when issues arise.

 - Serves as VHA’s primary liaison for AMSUS, The Society of Federal Health Professionals, annual conference.